cket/cgl-docker-lib/rnaseq-cgl-pipeline/README.md

 ### Example Command

+`cd` to the directory where the pipeline inputs and samples are located, then type:

 ```
 docker run \
-    -v /my/work/dir:/my/work/dir \
+    -v $(pwd):$(pwd) \ # Work directory
-    -v /var/run/docker.sock:/var/run/docker.sock \
+    -v /var/run/docker.sock:/var/run/docker.sock \ # Required Docker socket
-    quay.io/ucsc_cgl/rnaseq-cgl-pipeline \
+    quay.io/ucsc_cgl/rnaseq-cgl-pipeline \ # Name of the pipeline
     --samples sample1.tar sample2.tar ...
 ```

-The RSEM, STAR, and Kallisto inputs will be found automatically as long as they have "star", "rsem", and "kallisto" in the name.
+The RSEM, STAR, and Kallisto inputs will be found automatically as long as they have "star", "rsem", and "kallisto" in the name and are in the directory from which the pipeline is run.

-The samples do not need absolute paths if they located in the work dir, which in the above example is **/my/work/dir**
+The samples do not need absolute paths if they are located in the work dir.

 ### Separate sample, input, and work directory locations